josh-tobin/gps/docs/index.md

 To run the mujoco example, be sure to first [set up Mujoco](#setup).

 The first example is using trajectory optimizing for peg insertion.
-To try it, run the following:
+To try it, run the following from the gps directory:
 ```
 python python/gps/gps_main.py mjc_example
 ```